 Any document reporting building defects should compare onsite issues with best building practices and general industry expectations.
 Reporting should reference governing material if required that will form substantiating argument so it is clear what rectification work is needed & reason/s as to why.

-Reference material can include QBCC policies and guides, such as the Standards and Tolerances document dated February 2016, industry material such as Framing Manuals, National Construction Codes, Building Standards, Industry Technical Data documents and manufactures guidelines.
+Reference material can include QBCC documents, such as the Rectification of Work Policies as well as Standards and Tolerances Guides, industry material such as Framing Manuals, National Construction Codes, Building Standards, Industry Technical Data documents and manufactures guidelines.

 If you have building faults Twenty20 Building Consultancy is able to compile reports that will assist with approaching the builder or lodging formal complaint to the QBCC explaining “real” defects or incomplete works that will be considered properly by the QBCC according to their policies.